reputation-network/rey-docs/docs/contents/reference/verifier.rst

 - ``MANIFEST_HOMEPAGE_URL``: The manifest's home page URL.
 - ``MANIFEST_PICTURE_URL``:  The manifest's public picture URL.
 - ``VERIFIER_URL``:  The manifest's verifier URL.
 Defaults to ``http://localhost:8082/data``.
+- ``VERIFIER_ACCOUNT_PASSWORD``: The verifier account's password that is used in the blockchain node.
+The account is used to sign transactions for the target apps.